 We believe that the Holy Spirit glorifies neither Himself nor His gifts by ostentatious displays, but He does glorify the Lord Jesus Christ.
-We affirm that the Scriptures teach that Temporary gifts – Revelatory and Confirmatory (such as tongues = speaking in unlearned languages and sign miracles = authenticating the Lord’s apostle) gradually ceased as the New Testament Scriptures were completed, their authority being established and the Apostolic era passed.
-We believe that the Holy Spirit gives Permanent gifts (such as evangelism, teaching, pastor-teaching, exhortation, mercy, giving and administration) for the common good and edification of the Church body for the entire life of the Church until the Rapture (John 16:14-15; Acts 2:4-8; Eph.
+We believe that the Holy Spirit gives spiritual gifts to every believer for the common good and edification of the Church body for the entire life of the Church.
+(John 16:14-15; Acts 2:4-8; Eph.
 4:11-13, Rom 12:6-8; Jude 3; Rev 22:18-19 ).

 Created: We believe that God created man (Adam 1st, then Eve coming from Adam and subsequently everybody else from them) on the literal 6th day of Creation.
 God created man in His own image & likeness, and emphatically declared all His creation “very good.”
 Hence, man was created free from sin with a rational nature, intelligence, volition & moral responsibility to God and was instructed by God to exercise dominion over the earth.
 In this way, man is a being, personal, spiritual and at conception, eternal, who well resembles his Creator, but without ascribing corporeal form to God.
 We believe God created man for His Glory (Gen. 1:26-28, 31 & 2:20-23; Gen. 3:20; Acts 17:26; James 3:9; John 4:24; Isa 43:7; Col 1:16; Rev 4:11).